Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV

 This would be consistent with the recent suggestion that the ridge may be generated by fluctuations in the initial color flux tubes focused by transverse radial flow.
 Such a picture would also explain the decreasing ridge from in-plane to out-of-plane because both the color flux tubes and the radial flow are the strongest along the in-plane direction.
 However, it remains unclear why the ridge particles are much harder than inclusive hadrons in our measured $\pta$ region.

-The dihadron correlation structure is fit with a four-Gaussian model representing a back-to-back ridge and an away-side conical emission.
-The fitted conical emission angle increases from in-plane to out-of-plane.
-The larger conical emission angle out-of-plane may be due to the effect of medium flow.
-For in-plane trigger particles, the away-side conical emission angle is approximately constant over the associated particle $\pta$.
-For out-of-plane trigger particles, the away-side conical emission angle increases with $\pta$.
-The larger emission angle at large $\pta$ seems counterintuitive as a result of broadening by the medium flow.
-More studies are needed to further our understanding of the away-side correlation structure.
+The dihadron correlation structure has been fitted with a four-Gaussian model representing a back-to-back ridge and an away-side double peak.
+The fitted away-side double-peak angle increases from in-plane to out-of-plane.
+For in-plane trigger particles, the fitted double-peak angle is approximately constant over the associated particle $\pta$.
+For out-of-plane trigger particles, it increases with $\pta$.
+Whether and how much the medium flow influences the emission directions of the away-side correlated particles warrants further investigation.